brianmodel/Simple-Flower-Classification/README.md

-# Simple-Flower-Classification
+# Simple Flower Classification

-A simple classification on the popular Iris dataset using tensorflow.
 This project mainly serves as a blueprint for future, more complicated models in Tensorflow.

 The FlowerClassification.ipynb jupyter notebook file can be used to see the effects that most of the operations have onto the data directly.